-The key findings of the Sensis Business Index for September 2016 are:
+The key findings of the Sensis Business Index for December 2016 are:

 - There was an 8 point rise in SMB confidence last quarter to net +46 (61% confident - 15% worried).
 This is the best result recorded in 6½ years (since March 2010).